leaf-ai/platform-services/README.md

 The k8s instructions in this section are for unmanaged solutions.
 They are included as a baseline for AWS prior to the wide availability of EKS.
 Once EKS is in wide distribution and managed offerings for k8s is available from the big three cloud vendors and k8s receeds into the cloud platform then the kops instructions could well become redundant and the cloud vendors tooling will take over this function.

+Thje following instructions make use of the stencil tool for templating configuration files.

 This major section describes two basic alternatives for deployment, AWS kops, and locally hosted microk8s.
 Other Kubernetes distribution and deployment models will work but are not explicitly described here.

 ## Kubernetes (unmanaged)